FKurzhals/Coursera_Proj_Getting_Cleaning_Data/CodeBook.md

     - mean(): Mean value
     - meanFreq(): Weighted average of the frequency components to obtain a mean frequency
     - std(): Standard deviation

+### Final Result

+The output of the R script is a tidy dataset containing the Groups of activities and subjects and their respective measurements means for each of the features.